Responsibilities and Composition of Technical Advisory Group

 Experience has shown that the TAG works best when meetings are limited to no more than 25 individuals and benefits from consistent membership.
 Long term engagement and small meetings maximizes participation and fosters group productivity.
 Therefore, membership will be revoked from TAG members who are unable to attend 3 consecutive meetings.
 This will provide opportunities to bring on new TAG members while maintaining a core of dedicated professionals.

 Anyone can nominate an individual for TAG membership.
 Nominations are accepted on a rolling basis and are solicited from HIP Endorsing Partners once a year.
-Final selection is decided by members of the co-sponsors – USAID, UNFPA, WHO, FP 2020, and IPPF.
+Final selection is decided by members of the HIP co-sponsors.
 TAG members are selected based on the following criteria:

 - Ability to fully and actively participate in biannual meetings and ancillary activities that support the TAG;